EricLendvai/harbour-language-for-ai-training/Example_harbour_language_rules_ProjectDefaults.md

 “In this project, assume UTF8EX is always selected”

 “Assume Harbour_EL is available”

+“Assume Harbour_ORM is available”

-“Assume PostgreSQL + ORM, not DBF”
+“Assume backend will be PostgreSQL, not DBF”

 “Assume no PUBLIC/PRIVATE ever”